How to Prepare a Meeting with a Client and Win their Business – 6 Actionable Tips you can use Today

 One extra trick you can use is to visit their “Careers” page and find out if they’re actively hiring for someone that does the same work that you do.

 Last but not least, find out exactly who will be talking with you.
+Usually, you can do that by looking at the calendar invite.
 Remember their name and do some research on them too, just to know what you can expect from the conversation.

 Research the client’s competitors